 The Bereans were commended for this examining of the Scriptures in light of what Paul was telling them about this.
 How many religious leaders would be offended if somebody examined the Scriptures rather than just accepted what they said without question?

 Now if we're going to practice good biblical interpretation ourselves, we should note that just because somebody did something, it does not mean that absolutely we must do it also.
-But we can may do what they did if we are in a similar situation.
+But should consider doing what they did if we are in a similar situation.
 This text shows that the Bereans were capable of examining the Scriptures themselves to check Paul's teachings.
 To the point we are talking about-- they were heralded for it.
 This is a powerful testimony to us having that same attitude and skill today.

 Later, Paul wrote to Timothy and Titus with the following instructions: